-Dave is from Huby, near Harrogate, and wrote this at the end of his second year studying Chemical Engineering via Natural Sciences here at Christ’s College, Cambridge.
+Dave is from Huby, near Harrogate, and wrote this at the end of his second year studying Chemical Engineering here at Christ’s College, Cambridge.
+Dave was admitted on the old course and studied Natural Sciences in the first year before starting Chemical Engineering.
 At school, Dave sat A-Levels in Maths, Further Maths, Physics, and Chemistry.

 What aspects of your course attracted you to it specifically?

 I specifically chose to apply for Chemical Engineering via Natural Sciences at Cambridge.
 I'd applied for Chemical Engineering at my other university choices so this seemed like the natural option.
 Doing Natural Sciences in my first year allowed me to find my feet at the university with familiar subjects, before making the change to Chemical Engineering, with which I was unfamiliar.
 It also gave me the flexibility to stay with Natural Sciences if I wanted.
 The Cambridge Chemical Engineering course structure means you graduate with the same MEng (Master of Engineering) degree as at other universities, even though only three years of actual Chemical Engineering are studied.
 Students who haven't applied for Chemical Engineering before coming to Cambridge can still choose to switch to it after first year if they've studied Natural Sciences or Engineering provided there's space on the course.

 I was nervous that students who had studied Engineering in their first year might be more familiar with the material but convergence topics for both streams (Natural Sciences and Engineering) made sure everyone was on the same page after second year.
 There’s no advantage to taking either stream in first year, just personal preference.